 Instead, we recommend using Enterprise software and professional-grade video platforms.
 These tools will provide the functionality you require.
 For example, pro-grade video platforms typically include access to advanced features like video streaming APIs.
 Be aware that some platforms restrict API access to their most expensive plans, while others make APIs more widely available.

-Let’s move on now and focus in on Enterprise software for live video streaming.
+Let’s move on now and focus on Enterprise video software for live streaming.

 Live encoding software

 One of the key tools for live video is an encoder.
 An encoder is a tool that transcodes a video from formats created by video cameras into formats suitable for live broadcasts.

 Encoders come in two different types: hardware, and software.
 Hardware encoders are dedicated pieces of equipment that are often used in studio settings and for mobile live-streaming.
 Click the following links to learn more about hardware encoders.

 Software encoders do the same thing as hardware encoders.
 They also offer additional features for live production.
 This often includes the ability to mix different sources, add graphics, and more.
 But instead of being dedicated devices, software encoders are applications that can run on any computer.
 Some are even compatible with tablets and smartphones.
 In general, software encoders are more popular than hardware.

 There are a variety of enterprise software encoders available today.
 As I mentioned in the intro, this article will look at four of these.

 The first encoder we’ll look at here is vMix. vMix is a software encoder that runs on Windows computers.
 It supports a wide range of inputs, including video cameras (click here for supported capture cards) at up to 4K resolution. vMix also supports webcams, audio and video files, DVDs, playlists, PowerPoint, and other sources.